-There are 22 intercollegiate varsity sports, 11 for men and 11 for women, including nationally-recognized programs in football, baseball, men's and women's basketball, men's and women's lacrosse and women's field hockey.
-Both men's and women's programs, except football, compete for overall athletic excellence within AMERICA EAST.
+There are 23 intercollegiate varsity sports, 11 for men and 12 for women, including nationally-recognized programs in football, baseball, men's and women's basketball, men's and women's lacrosse and women's field hockey.
+All men's and women's programs, except football, compete for overall athletic excellence within AMERICA FAST.

 Delaware competes for athletic championships in NCAA Division I except for the football program, which competes in Division I-AA through the Atlantic-10 Football Conference.
-Delaware also competes for championships as a member of the ECAC and IC4A.
-In recent years, 24 University athletes have been named Academic All-Americans and six have been awarded the prestigious NCAA Post-Graduate Scholarship.
+Delaware also competes for championships as a member of the ECAC and IC4A In recent years, 24 University athletes have been named Academic All-Americans and six have been awarded the prestigious NCAA Post-Graduate Scholarship.

-The University's athletic facilities are among the finest in the East with the 23,000-seat Delaware Stadium; the Bob Carpenter Center which is a 5,000-seat multi-purpose building that houses the Blue Hen basketball programs, football locker rooms, and athletic administration offices; the Delaware Field House, which includes one of the region's finest indoor track facilities; the Delaware Diamond; softball field; an all-weather outdoor track; numerous other game and practice fields, and Carpenter Sports Building which is home to the volleyball and swimming and diving teams.
+The University's athletic facilities are among the finest in the East with the 23,000-seat Delaware Stadium; the Bob Carpenter Center which is a 5,000-seat multi-purpose building that houses the Blue Hen basketball and football programs, as well as some Athletics administrative offices; the Delaware Field House, which includes one of the region's finest indoor track facilities; the Delaware Diamond; softball field; an all-weather outdoor track; numerous other game and practice fields, and Carpenter Sports Building which is home to the volleyball and swimming and diving teams.